elucian/bee/syntax/classes.md

 Operators ">" and "<" can work with objects that have a single attribute, or multiple attributes.
 This operation could be overwritten by a particular class.
 The default Object, has this "order" implemented in a generic fashion.
 It may not work correctly if an object has more than one attribute.
 Two objects must be from the same base_class to be compared.

 **Initialization**
 Objects can be declared and initialize simultaneously using operator ":=" with constructor, or can be declared first using "∈" and initialize later using alter and operator ":=" with the a constructor call.
-Second call must use self as argument.
+After the call the object should not be Null.
+If it is you will get a runtime error.

 **Example:**
 ```